Is the secret to great red wine extended maceration?

 Barolo - Nebbiolo - Gaja Winery

-In crafting Barolo, the art of extended maceration plays a crucial role.
+The art of extended maceration plays a crucial role in crafting Barolo.
 This method, honed over decades, allows the winemakers to achieve a balance of power and elegance in their wines.
-By extending the contact between the skins and the wine, they extract the quintessential aromas and flavours that are intrinsic to Nebbiolo, creating wines with the capability to age gracefully and develop increased complexity over time.
+By extending the contact between the skins and the wine, they extract the quintessential aromas and flavours intrinsic to Nebbiolo, creating wines that can age gracefully and develop increased complexity over time.